SLC ENVIRONMENTAL POLICY 2022

 This document sets out the environmental management policy of the Scottish Law Commission.
 It has been prepared in response to a request from Scottish Ministers that public bodies put such policies in place.
 It is intended to be both a statement of our commitment and guidance for new and existing staff.

 At the Scottish Law Commission we have carried out environmental audits to establish where we are in terms of our environmental performance.
-The information gathered has and will be used to set annual objectives and targets in areas such as waste minimisation, paper and water use, and energy efficiency.
+The information gathered has been, and will be used to set annual objectives and targets in areas such as waste minimisation, paper and water use, and energy efficiency.
 Improving environmental performance requires changes in the way we carry out our day to day business, which must nevertheless be consistent with our health and safety obligations, and also requires the support of every member of staff.

 Climate change is considered to be one of the biggest environmental issues facing the world today.
 The UK signed up to the Kyoto Protocol and is firmly committed to tackling climate change.
 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 which amends the Climate Change (Scotland) Act 2009, sets targets to reduce Scotland’s emissions of all greenhouse gases to net-zero by 2045 at the latest.
 In common with other public bodies in Scotland the Commission aims to take appropriate steps to act sustainably, contribute to carbon emissions reduction targets and contribute to climate change adaptation, eg by minimising our energy use.